inspiringsource/aws-solutions-architect/docs/Services by category/Networking and Content Delivery/page-VPC.md

 - Virtual Private Gateway (VPN Gateway): A gateway that you attach to your VPC to enable communication between resources in your VPC and your on-premises network.
 You can create a default VPN gateway for your account.
 You can also create additional VPN gateways and attach them to your VPCs.
 - Routing Tables: A set of rules, called routes, that are used to determine where network traffic is directed.
 Each subnet in your VPC must be associated with a route table.
 If you don't explicitly associate a subnet with any route table, the subnet is automatically associated with the main route table.
 Each route table contains a local route for the VPC CIDR block, which you can't delete.
 The local route doesn't use a target.
 For each subnet route table, we recommend that you add a route to the internet gateway or virtual private gateway for outbound traffic.
 - Network Access Control Lists (NACLs) - Stateless: A set of rules that are evaluated on traffic leaving a subnet to determine whether the traffic should be allowed to leave.
 Each subnet in your VPC must be associated with a network ACL.
 If you don't explicitly associate a subnet with any network ACL, the subnet is automatically associated with the default network ACL.
 Each network ACL contains a default rule that allows all outbound traffic.
 You can't delete this default rule.
 For each subnet network ACL, we recommend that you add an inbound rule that denies all traffic.
 > NACL is stateless, this means the rules are enforced in both directions.
 For example, if you have an inbound rule that allows traffic, there must be an outbound rule that allows traffic, or the traffic is blocked.
-If you have an outbound rule that allows traffic, there must be an inbound rule that allows traffic, or the traffic is blocked.
 - Security Groups (SG) Stateful: A set of rules that are evaluated on traffic entering or leaving an instance to determine whether the traffic should be allowed to enter or leave.
 Each instance is automatically associated with a default security group.
 You can add rules to the default security group or create your own security groups.
 Each security group contains a default rule that allows all outbound traffic.
 You can't delete this default rule.
 For each security group, we recommend that you add an inbound rule that denies all traffic.
 - Public Subnets: A subnet that is associated with a route table that has a route to an internet gateway or virtual private gateway.
 - Private Subnets: A subnet that is associated with a route table that doesn't have a route to an internet gateway or virtual private gateway.